 Carnegie Mellon University in Qatar fosters an energetic and innovative research environment for faculty, staff and students.

-CMU-Q students in every program take part in undergraduate research, working with faculty on large-scale projects, participating in structured programs, and undertaking their own projects with the guidance of faculty advisors.
+CMU-Q students in every program take part in undergraduate research, working with faculty on large-scale projects, participating in structured programs, and undertaking their own projects.

 Most faculty members contribute to the CMU-Q body of work through studies funded by the Qatar National Research fund (QNRF) and internal seed research funds.